Before It Was Known As The Black Plague, The Population Decimating Pandemic Was Known As?

 Answer: The Plague of Justinian

-Despite Yersinia pestis infections having a mortality rate of around 50 percent in untreated cases, Justinian the I (the Roman Emperor at the time of the original outbreak) survived a brush with the plague that would later be named after him.
+Despite Yersinia pestis infections having high mortality rates ranging from 80 to nearly 100 percent in untreated cases depending on the variety contracted (bubonic, pneumonic, or septicemic), Justinian the I (the Roman Emperor at the time of the original outbreak) survived a brush with the plague that would later be named after him.